 One of the side effects of this has been a rise in the number of “filters” or “overlays” for profile pictures, like the rainbow filter to show your support for LGBT rights.

 While Facebook has some of these filters available in the app itself, there’s a large number it doesn’t have.
-If you’re looking for a specific overlay, like one to support your favorite soccer team in the ongoing Euro Cup, then check out Profile Overlays.
+If you’re looking for a specific overlay, like one to support your favorite soccer team or to show your patriotism for your country, check out Profile Overlays.

 In case you didn’t find what you were looking for, there’s another site you can check out.
 Rainbow Filter has its own collection of overlays, and also supports Twitter.
 The catalog is much smaller, but it has topics that Profile Overlays doesn’t support.

 A bunch of premade layouts will get you started, especially if you aren’t good at figuring out which fonts to use or where to place text.
-Canva also has a whole bunch of gorgeous stock pictures you can use, or upload one of your own).
+Canva also has a bunch of gorgeous stock photos you can use (or you can upload one of your own).